 Skip to content

-5 Areas to Consider with Data Loss Prevention
+5 Areas to Consider When Developing DLP Policies

 The latest security breach to dominate the airwaves—Facebook—involved “50 million accounts,” the social media giant initially said, though they recently walked that number back to only “29 million accounts.”
 Unsurprisingly, they are keeping very quiet about possible culprits—more than likely state-sponsored, but that remains to be proven.